meteor/meteor/packages/spacebars/syntax.md

 <input type=checkbox {{isChecked}}>
 ```

 The tag must evaluate to an object that serves as a dictionary of attribute name and value strings.
 (XXX not fully implemented)  For convenience, the value may also be a string or null.

-Null or an empty string mean `{}`.
+Null or an empty string expands to `{}`.
 A non-empty string value must be an attribute name, which is expanded to an empty attribute.
-For example, `"checked"` is expanded to `{checked: ""}`.
-(It may seem odd that an empty string means a checkbox is checked, but this is how HTML works, it looks only at whether the attribute is present.
-When you write `<input type=checkbox checked>`, modern browsers interpret this as `<input type="checkbox" checked="">`, and it means the checkbox is checked.)
+For example, `"checked"` is expanded to `{checked: ""}` (which, as far as HTML is concerned, means the checkbox is checked; the value of the attribute is ignored as long as it is present).

 To summarize: